Trinamool Congress: Kerala

 Kerala Pradesh Trinamool Congress was launched in 2009.
-In 2014 its candidates contested 5 seats under the party symbol in the parliamentary election.
+In 2014, its candidates contested five seats under the party symbol in the parliamentary election.
 Leaders like Mukul Roy, Derek O'Brien, Mahua Moitra and Nadimul Haque visited Kerala and gave directions for further development in the party's activities.
-In the 2016 state election TMC contested in 70 assembly constituencies but due to technical errors, the party symbol was not accepted.
-On 3 August 2021 a 51-member state committee was formed and hoardings with caption "Call Didi Save India" were spread in parts of the state.
-Following leaders were elected in the committee – Manoj Sankaranellur (State President), Shamsu Payaningal (Working President), Shubash Kundannur (General Secretary), Harish Palathingal (State Secretary, Media & IT).
+In the 2014 Lok Sabha elections, Trinamool Congress candidates contested from five parliamentary constituencies.
+The 2014 Lok Sabha elections made the Trinamool Congress presence known in Kerala, although it failed to garner significant votes.
+In the 2016 state election, TMC contested in 70 assembly constituencies but due to technical errors, the party symbol was not accepted.
+District Committees in all 14 districts of Kerala.
+Constituency Committees in 95 constituencies out of 140 constituencies.
+Kerala Pradesh Trinamool Congress also has a 59-member state working committee.
+Kerala Pradesh trinamool Congress State President Dr. Harish Palathingal.The working president is Shamsu Payaningal.
+The party is active in all political spheres of the state of Kerala.
+The Trinamool Congress is aligned with the India Front but is not part of the UDF or the LDF in the state.

+Democratic Movement of Kerala

+The Democratic Movement of Kerala (DMK) is an Indian political party based in Kerala, India.
+It was founded by P. V. Anvar on 9 October 2024.
+The Democratic Movement of Kerala is active in the Malabar region.
+It was merged into the All India Trinamool Congress.

 Manipur

-In the 2012 assembly elections of Manipur, the party won 8 seats and got 10% of the total votes.
+In the 2012 assembly elections of Manipur, the party won eight seats and got 10% of the total votes.
 It became the only opposition party in the Manipur Legislative Assembly.
-In the 2017 assembly elections the party won only one seat (from Thanga) and received 5.4% of the total votes cast in the elections.
+In the 2017 assembly elections, the party won only one seat (from Thanga) and received 5.4% of the total votes cast in the elections.
 Its lone member of the Manipur Legislative Assembly, Tongbram Robindro Singh, switched to the BJP government in Manipur in 2017.
-As of 18 June 2020, he has withdrawn support from the BJP, following the disqualification of 7 of its members, to support the Indian National Congress.
+As of 18 June 2020, he has withdrawn support from the BJP, following the disqualification of seven of its members, to support the Indian National Congress.

 Meghalaya

 TMC candidate Purno Agitok Sangma won the Tura constituency by a huge margin in the 2004 Lok Sabha election.

 The party's Meghalaya unit was launched in 2021.

-On 24 November 2021 former Chief Minister of Meghalaya Mukul Sangma along with other 11 MLAs of INC joined TMC which made TMC the largest opposition party in Meghalaya Legislative Assembly.
+On 24 November 2021, former Chief Minister of Meghalaya Mukul Sangma along with other 11 MLAs of INC joined TMC which made TMC the largest opposition party in Meghalaya Legislative Assembly.

-On 29 November Charles Pyngrope was appointed as the president of AITC Meghalaya unit.
+On 29 November, Charles Pyngrope was appointed as the president of AITC Meghalaya unit.

 In 2022, one defected MLA who has earlier switched from INC quit the party and joined BJP.

+In the 2023 Meghalaya Legislative Assembly election, the Trinamool Congress led by Mukul Sangma contested 56 of the 60 seats and won five seats and received 13.32% of the votes; as such, it became a State Party.

+Since 2024, it is the largest opposition in Meghalaya.

+Mizoram

+In 2023, an independent MLA Dr. K Beichhua joined the TMC.